Guidance Note on Identification of Advertisements

 Identifying an Advertisement

-Advertising Standards Code: Rule 2 (a).
-Identification – Advertisements must be identified as such.
+Advertising Standards Code: Rule 2 (a) Identification – Advertisements must be identified as such.

-This Guidance Note is applicable to those advertisements where it may not be clear to the audience that they are engaging with an advertisement.
+This Guidance Note applies where it may not be clear to the audience the content is advertising.

 Step 1.
 Is the content an “Advertisement”?

-1.1 ASA Definition of an Advertisement
+1.1 ASA definition of an Advertisement

 “Advertising and advertisement(s)” are any message, the content of which is controlled directly or indirectly by the advertiser, expressed in any language and communicated in any medium with the intent to influence the choice, opinion or behaviour of those to whom it is addressed.

 This broad definition captures a wide range of advertising activity that is controlled by the advertiser.
-It does not apply to product packaging*, bona fide news, reviews, editorial and broadcast content not controlled by advertisers.
+It does not apply to product packaging*, bona fide news, independent reviews, editorial and broadcast content not controlled by advertisers.

 1.2 Payment